BookStackApp/website/content/docs/admin/backup-restore.md

 Below is a list of files and folders containing data you should back up.
 The paths are shown relative to the root BookStack folder.

-* `.env` - File, Contains important configuration information.
+* `.env` - File, contains important configuration information.
-* `public/uploads` - Folder, Contains any uploaded images (If not using amazon s3).
+* `public/uploads` - Folder, contains any uploaded images.
-* `storage/uploads` - Folder, Contains uploaded page attachments (Only exists as of BookStack v0.13).
+* `storage/uploads` - Folder, contains uploaded page attachments.
+* `themes/` - Folder, contains any configured [visual/logical themes](/docs/admin/hacking-bookstack/#visual-theme-system).

-Alternatively you could backup up your whole BookStack folder but only the above are non-restorable.
+Alternatively you could backup up your whole BookStack folder but only the above contain important instance-specific data by default.

 The following command will create a compressed archive of the above folders and
 files: